-Miami Teaching License Defense Attorneys
+Miami Teaching License Defense Lawyer

 Florida Professional License Defense Lawyers for Teachers

 When you’re a teacher and learn that you’ve been accused of violating professional standards of conduct, you’re likely to feel much anxiety and concern about your professional future.
-At the law offices of Ratzan & Faccidomo, LLC, our Miami teaching license defense attorneys have years of experience defending educators in South Florida.
+At the law offices of Ratzan & Faccidomo, LLC, our Miami teaching license defense lawyers have years of experience defending educators in South Florida.

 The Florida Department of Education emphasizes that certified educators are held to specific standards of conduct under the Florida Statutes.
 When a member of the education community believes that a teacher or other educational professional hasn’t upheld those standards of conduct, the teacher can be subject to disciplinary action before the Department of Education and the local School Board.
-If you are facing the loss of your Florida educator’s certificate, contact a Miami defense attorney as soon as possible.
+If you are facing the loss of your Florida educator’s certificate, contact a Miami defense lawyer as soon as possible.

 Educational Personnel and Florida Law